truenas/middleware/docs/userguide/index.rst

 This will show you which devices are available to the system.
 Locate your USB stick and record the path.
 If you are not sure which path is the correct one for the USB stick, remove the device, run the command again, and compare the difference.
 Once you are sure of the device name, navigate to the Desktop from
-TERMINAL, unmount the USB stick, and use the **dd** command to write the image to the USB stick.
+TERMINAL, unmount the USB stick, and use the :command:`dd` command to write the image to the USB stick.
 In Example 2.4b, the USB thumb drive is */dev/disk1*.
 Substitute the name of your uncompressed file and the correct path to your USB thumb drive.

-**Example 2.4b: Using dd on an OS X System**
+**Example 2.4b: Using :command:`dd` on an OS X System**
 ::

  diskutil unmountDisk /dev/disk1